justinfababier/EE-144/README.md

 ## Disclaimer

 This repository is intended for personal documentation purposes only.
 I do not advocate academic dishonesty.
-Note that the code provided may or may not be functional and should be used at your own risk.